Teascade/glerminal/README.md

-# OpenGLerminal, an OpenGL terminal
+# GLerminal, an OpenGL terminal
 A lightweight terminal made with OpenGL from the ground-up.
 With this terminal, you're able to make the terminal applications or games you've always wanted, but with a terminal that looks the same for everyone, because it's made with OpenGL and doesn't use the computer's native terminal!